punctum-im/protocol-old/SPEC.md

 Direct message channels can transport both text and media.
 They have the same API calls as both text and media channels.
 They have the ``channel-type`` of ``direct-message``.

-Direct message channels MUST NOT be attached to a server.
-The ``parent-server`` MUST be ignored when paired with direct message channels.
+Direct message channels MUST NOT be attached to a conference.
+The ``parent-conference`` MUST be ignored when paired with direct message channels.

+## Messages

+Messages are single messages in a text channel.
+They MUST be attached to a text channel, the ID of which is stored in the ``channel-id`` value.

 ___